MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltqueuedeferredioworkitem.md

 #### Context

 An optional context information pointer that was passed as the <i>Context</i> parameter of <b>FltQueueDeferredIoWorkItem</b>.

-#### FltWorkItem

-An opaque pointer to a deferred work item structure.

 ### -param QueueType [in]